tommy-urban-media/lachvegas/wp-content/plugins/wp-ultimate-exporter/readme.txt

 * Initial release version.
 Tested and found to work well without any issues.

 == Upgrade Notice ==
+= 1.4.3 =
+* Upgrade now for permission issue fix and compatibility for WordPress 5.0.3

 = 1.4.2 =
 * Important update for security fixes.